sciworks/proposals/docs/pages/about.md

 permalink: /about/
 ---

-This is a collaborative space under Stateless Labs to work on resources and good practices for open source software across the research software engineering and open source communities.
+This is a collaborative space to work on resources and good practices for open source software across the research software engineering and open source communities.

 ## Support